elmar-hinz/TX.esp/Documentation/TypoScriptReference.rst

 		comma separated list (whitespace is allowed)

 	Description
 		Declaring parameters for the stored procedure in their order.
-The first parameter *tableName* will be automatically prepended.
-Omit it.

 	Example
 		::